Last Updated on March 22, 2021

 While I don’t think it’s necessary to get a college degree in farming to learn how to become a farmer, you could consider this option if you don’t feel confident that you can learn how to farm through self-education or by interning on a farm.

-Having Fun as a Farmer
+How to Have Fun as a Farmer

 Now that we’ve gotten all of that out of the way, let’s talk a little bit about how much fun it can be being a farmer.